ucsd-cse29/fa24/src/week5/header-intro.md

 ... many other headers
 ```

-More sophisticated web servers will process much more of the information here, but for now all we care about is the bit after `GET`, which is the target of the request.

 > NOTE 📝: There's a lot of names that refer to parts of this `HTTP target`.
 > It's not a url, as url refers to the full address, e.g. `http://address:port/path/to/page?query`.
 > It's also not just the path, as technically the path goes only up to the first '?', and anything after that is the "query-string"
 > The path would also sometimes be called an "endpoint" in the context of web-APIs or web-servers.

-In the next part of this lab, you will make your server handle three additional **endpoints**, `/shownum`

 Right now, we can compile and run our numeric-server, but it doesn't serve anything because the functions have not yet been implemented.
+#### **Task**
+1. Use `curl` to access `localhost:<port>` with the numeric server running.
+How does `curl` respond?
+2. **In your notes**: Add a screenshot of your browser accessing `localhost:<port>` with the numeric-server still running.
+How is this different than if the server was not running?

-As a placeholder, we can serve a 'Not Found' response to the client for all our unimplemented functions.
+In the next part of this lab, you will make your server handle three additional **endpoints**.
+For now, we can serve a 'Not Found' response to the client for all our unimplemented functions.

 To send this message across the network, we use the `write` function:
 ```c